followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/1 Configuration/update.md

 <!--typeFunctionParamName1-->key<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object|String|Number<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-The key value of the item being updated.
+The key of the item to be updated.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionParamName2-->values<!--/typeFunctionParamName2-->
 <!--typeFunctionParamType2-->Object<!--/typeFunctionParamType2-->
 <!--typeFunctionParamDescription2-->
-The object containing new values for the specified item.
+Item fields with their new values.
 <!--/typeFunctionParamDescription2-->

 <!--typeFunctionReturnType-->Promise<any><!--/typeFunctionReturnType-->